-Copy Machine(s)
+Copy Machine

-There is a copy machine in the computer lab.
-This machine may also be used as a printer from the computers in the computer lab.
-Copies are free of charge.
+Students have access to free printing (non-color) while on the Bellin College campus.
+The student copy machine is located in the library.
 It is expected that this machine is for student use and copies are to be related to course/college materials.